 GEOL 3322.
 Oceanography

-Prerequisite: GEOL 1303 or GEOG 1401 or ATMO 1300.
-The physiography and origin of ocean basins and of the processes and systems operative in them including physical, chemical, and biological factors as well as sedimentation patterns.
+Prerequisite: GEOL 1303 or 3324, GEOG 1401, or ATMO 1300.
+The physiography and origin of ocean basins and the processes and systems operative in them including physical, chemical, and biological factors as well as sedimentation patterns.

 GEOL 3323.
 Environmental Geology

-Prerequisite: GEOL 1303 or GEOG 1401.
+Prerequisite: GEOL 1303 or 3324.
 Study of geological processes that affect human activities, emphasizing natural hazards, water resources, waste disposal, energy, mineral resources, and land use and planning.
-Fulfills Core Technology and Applied Science requirement.
+Fulfills core Technology and Applied Science requirement.

-Prerequisite: GEOL 1303.
+Prerequisite: GEOL 1303 or 3324.
 Origin, distribution, and exploitation of geological resources of energy, with emphasis on hydrocarbons, coal, and nuclear energy.
-Not for credit for geoscience majors.

 HLTH 2302.
 Environmental Health and Awareness